 What Over-the-Counter Treatments Are There For Atopic Dermatitis?

 Over-the-counter (OTC) medications are those available for purchase without needing a prescription.
-There are several OTC topical corticosteroids that people with atopic dermatitis (AD) or other forms of eczema may use to relieve their symptoms, including itching, redness, and rash.
+There are several OTC topical corticosteroids that people with atopic dermatitis or other forms of eczema may use to relieve their symptoms, including itching, redness, and rash.

 What are topical corticosteroids?

-Topical corticosteroids are recommended as a treatment for AD flares.
+Topical corticosteroids are recommended as a treatment for atopic dermatitis flares.
 Corticosteroids are available in a range of potency, with more potent medications being available only by prescription.
 The topical corticosteroids that are available over-the-counter are milder.
 Topical corticosteroids that are available OTC range from 0.5 percent to 1.0 percent hydrocortisone.
 However, using OTC medications still has some risks.
 All medications, including those available OTC, may interact with other drugs, supplements, or foods.
 It is important to tell your doctor about any and all medications you are using.1,2

 Corticosteroids for eczema

 Corticosteroids, also called steroids, are similar to substances that naturally occur in the body.
 They are different than the steroid compounds that some athletes abuse.
 Corticosteroids decrease inflammation and reduce the activity of the immune system.
-In AD and other forms of eczema, the immune system responds abnormally, causing an abundance of chemicals that cause inflammation, redness, and swelling.
+In atopic dermatitis and other forms of eczema, the immune system responds abnormally, causing an abundance of chemicals that cause inflammation, redness, and swelling.
 Corticosteroids reduce the production of the chemicals that cause inflammation.3

 Over-the-counter topical corticosteroids